 - How are these first-person forms of inquiry related to second- and third-person methods of studying consciousness?

-This conference seeks to advance the field of a first-person science of consciousness, focusing not only on theoretical frameworks and methods of conducting introspective research, but also on the actual application of such methods and the evaluation of their results.
+The conference seeks to advance the field of a first-person science of consciousness with a particular emphasis on recent developments in method and application.
 The conference will bring together leading researchers, young scholars, and students in order to open up a future in which first-person research moves from the fringes of the scientific exploration of the human mind to its center.

-It is organised by Prof. Ulrich Weger, PhD, PD Dr. Christian Tewes, Prof. Dr. Johannes Wagemann, and Dr. Terje Sparby.
-Local co-organizers: PD Dr. Friedrich Edelhäuser and Dr. Anna-Lena Lumma.
+Organizers: Prof. Ulrich Weger, PhD, Prof. Dr. Christian Tewes, Prof. Dr. Johannes Wagemann, Dr. Terje Sparby and Dr. Anna-Lena Lumma.